zivoradv/TaskManager/README.md

 - **View Task Page**: This page displays a list of tasks, either for all users or, when logged in, for the specific user.

+- **Calendar**: Users can preview the dates and see highlighted, important dates.

 - **Create Task Page**: Users can create new tasks on this page, specifying the title, description, and due date.

 - **Registration Page**: This is where users can register with the application, creating their accounts.